ibm-satellite/academy-labs/handbook.md

 ## Student's tasks to be performed

-For dertails of session agenda and labs to be performed by the students during the workshop by day please click on the link below
+For details of session agenda and labs to be performed by the students during the workshop by day please click on the link below

 ![agenda](./images/Academy-Session-agenda-and-labs.png)